prashiddhath/Bank-Program/README.md

 ### Register a Client

-Starting balance, interest rate, first name, and last name of the client are stored.
-To set the client's Bank ID, the user can choose either Custom or Automatic Numbering System.
-The Custom BANK ID, as the name suggests, lets the user set the client's Bank ID.
-The program checks if the entered ID is already taken or not.
-The Automatic Numbering System sets the client's bank ID to the next available integer number; the first available bank ID is 1.
+This feature can be used to register a client to the banking system.
+Firstly, to set the client's Bank ID, the user can choose either Custom or Automatic Numbering System.

+- Custom Bank Account : If valid, the user can set the new client's bank account number as desired
+- Automatic Bank Number : The program chooses the lowest possible bank account number for the new client

+The program then asks for the starting balance, interest rate, first name, and last name of the client.
 The client can choose to open either a Checking or Savings account.
 Each having different service charge and withdrawal policies.

 ### Client Transaction